kallurbsk/vpa-recommender/pkg/testing/tests.md

        Scale down time window interval in the new VPA recommender was set at 10 minutes.
 This ensures scale down does not happen immediately which might result in flapping should there be a usage spike immediately.
 The parameter is configurable by the user and set to 30 minutes.
-    2. The old vpa recommender stays at the recommendation of 1GB resource usage even after downgrading to 256MB.
+    2. The Existing VPA recommender stays at the recommendation of 1GB resource usage even after downgrading to 256MB.
        I waited for ~30 minutes before stopping the recommender as the resource requests obtained from recommendation for memory and CPU remained at the recommended values obtained previously for 1GB.
        The new VPA recommender on the other hand is slightly more predictable w.r.t scale down.
 The new VPA recommender scales down